-Under the Entrepreneurial Stream, all candidates are required to submit a business plan with their application.
-The business plan is a written document explaining how the business will operate.
+Under the Entrepreneurial Stream, all candidates are required to submit a business concept with their application.
+The business concept is a written document explaining how the business will operate.

-In developing the business plan, candidates need to show they have conducted extensive research and considered all economic, market and cultural factors.
+In developing the business concept, candidates need to show they have conducted extensive research and considered all economic, market and cultural factors.

-Candidate will transfer 10 years of business ownership or senior management experience in the same industry and sector in New Brunswick.
+Candidate will transfer 10 years of business ownership or senior management experience to the same industry and sector in New Brunswick.

 Candidate will establish or purchase a business in a key industry sector.